jordymeow/ai-engine/readme.txt

 * Internal API for you to play with
 * Upcoming features are already in the works, and it will be surprising!

-== Shortcode: ChatGPT & Image Generation Bot ==
+== Chatbot (ChatGPT-like) ==

 Looking to add some AI-powered chat functionality to your website?
 Our chatbot is here to help!
 Using vanilla JS on the frontend, it's lightweight and easy to use, with this shortcode: [mwai_chatbot].
 Looks simple?
 Yes, but there are many parameters and countless ideas.
-Visite the [official documentation](https://meowapps.com/ai-engine/) for more information.
+Visit the [official documentation](https://meowapps.com/ai-engine/) for more info.

-== Content Generator ==
+== Optimize/Generate Content ==

 Generate articles with customizable headings, language, and other parameters.
 Feel free to play around with the settings and even modify the prompts to craft exactly the content you need.
 You can also generate images using DALL-E model.
 Keep in mind that currently, the images generated are only in square format (1024x1024) and there are some limitations (OpenAI is in beta).

-== Train your AI ==
+== Train/Finetune your AI Model ==

-In the Fine Tuning section of AI Engine, you can prepare datasets, manage them, and train new models based on them, in just a few click.
+In the Fine Tuning section of AI Engine, you can prepare/generate datasets, and train new models based on them, in just a few click!
+Please check my article on [How to Train an AI Model](https://meowapps.com/wordpress-chatbot-finetuned-model-ai/).

 == My Dream for AI ==

 I am thrilled about the endless opportunities that AI brings.
 But, at the same time, I can't help but hope for a world where AI is used for good, and not just to dominate the web with generated content.
 My dream is to see AI being utilized to enhance our productivity, empower new voices to be heard (because let's be real, not everyone is a native speaker or may have challenges when it comes to writing), and help us save time on tedious tasks so we can spend more precious moments with our loved ones and the world around us.

-I will always advocate this, and I hope you do too! 💕
+I will always advocate this, and I hope you do too 💕

 == Open AI ==